the-turing-way/the-turing-way/book/website/communication/open/embedding-ds-ai-disciplines.md

 * **Share their goals and aspirations**: understanding *WHY*.
 What do they need this for?

 In *Seven Myths of Education* (2014), Daisy Christodoulou suggests that teachers should act as "thermostats, not thermometers" meaning they should not only measure where a student is but also make necessary adjustments to guide them to where they need to be.
-This perspective is fundamental when thinking about AfL, and to understand the critical role of Effective Feedback.
+This perspective is fundamental when thinking about assessment for learning, and to understand the critical role of effective feedback.

 **Effective feedback in AfL**: Effective feedback requires active listening from both the educator and the student.
 As part of the questioning process, it is an essential tool for developing students' thinking.
 Feedback must be task-focused, timely, specific, clear and unbiased.
 In this way, you will provide your students with information about their current performance and guidance on how they can improve to reach their goals.